MARKET SNAPSHOT: S&P 500 Poised For Worst Week Since November As Global Tensions Persist

 Continue Reading Below

-U.S. stocks were setting up for more losses Friday, with the S&P 500 index facing its worst weekly performance since November, as U.S.-North Korea tensions take a toll on investor spirits.
+U.S. stocks were setting up for more losses Friday, with the S&P 500 facing its worst weekly performance since November, as U.S.-North Korea tensions exact a toll on investor sentiment.

 Investors will get an update on consumer price inflation, watched for its influence on the Federal Reserve's interest-rate thinking, while shares of Snap Inc. and Nvidia Corp. may draw attention after their earnings releases late Thursday.